Course Code: hme

 This lesson teaches you how to make sure you stay safe at the scene of an emergency—from watching out for traffic and identifying hazards, to protecting yourself from transmitted diseases.
 Then, you will learn the ABCs of emergency care, so you will know what steps to take in order to help someone in need.
 Also, you will see how to take a reading of a patient's respiration and pulse to determine if the heart and lungs are working normally.

 Heart disease is the leading cause of death for adults in the USA.
-In today's lesson, you will learn what causes heart disease and how you and your family can prevent it from happening to yourselves.
+In this lesson, you will learn what causes heart disease and how you and your family can prevent it from happening to yourselves.
 You will learn the difference between angina and heart attacks, and why you may not want to go to the closest hospital if you suspect your family member is having heart problems.

 Would you know what to do if your child suddenly choked on a small toy or piece of food?
 This lesson addresses choking and breathing problems, the leading causes of accidental deaths in children.
 You will also learn about asthma, emphysema, pneumonia, and carbon monoxide poisoning.